 How to Get Rid of Spyware on Android

 And what do you do when malicious files find a way to infect your Android phone?
 How do you eliminate spyware if you’re a regular user without any technical background?
+The first, you need to install some antivirus software on your mobile (TotalAV is the best option).
 The following list includes the most effective and “user-friendly” steps that we can all take to get rid of spyware once and for all.

 Turn off the phone